robstoll/atrium/README.md

 - [ask a question](https://kotlinlang.slack.com/messages/C887ZKGCQ)
   so that we better understand where Atrium needs to improve.
 - write a blog post about Atrium (e.g. about a feature you like) or a tutorial (let us know we happily link to your page)
-- share your assertion functions with the rest of us by creating a pull request (no need for i18n support or the like, we can augment your pull request).
+- share your expectation functions with the rest of us by creating a pull request (no need for i18n support or the like, we can augment your pull request).
 - have a look at the [help wanted issues](https://github.com/robstoll/atrium/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) if you would like to code (ping us on [Slack](https://kotlinlang.slack.com/messages/C887ZKGCQ) if there are not any).